Operator algebra and algorithmic construction of boundaries and defects in (2+1)D topological Pauli stabilizer codes: Applications to boundary and defect constructions of quantum codes

 \section{Applications to boundary and defect constructions of quantum codes}

 This section applies our algorithm to various topological Pauli stabilizer codes and presents the corresponding boundary and defect constructions.
 These include the $\mathbb{Z}_2$ standard toric code (Sec.~\ref{sec: example Z2 TC}), the $\mathbb{Z}_2$ fish toric code (Sec.~\ref{sec: example Z2 fish TC}), the $\ZZ_4$ standard toric code (Sec.~\ref{sec: example Z4 TC}), the double semion code (Sec.~\ref{sec: example double semion}), the six-semion code (Sec.~\ref{sec: example six semion}), the color code (Sec.~\ref{sec: example color code}), and the anomalous three-fermion code (Sec.~\ref{sec: example 3 fermion}).
 The number of distinct boundaries and defects is shown in Table~\ref{tab: example}.
 Since the three-fermion code is anomalous and can only exist on the boundary of (3+1)D topological phases \cite{haah_QCA_23, Shirley2022QCA, Chen2023HigherCup}, we discuss only its defects.
 We note that it is not a coincidence that both the $\mathbb{Z}_2$ toric code and the three-fermion code have 6 defects, and both the $\mathbb{Z}_4$ toric code and the six-semion code have 22 defects.
 By re-arranging the anyons in two copies of the $\mathbb{Z}_2$ toric code, we can obtain two copies of the three-fermion code.
-Similarly, re-arranging the anyons in two copies of the $\mathbb{Z}_4$ toric code yields two copies of the six-semion code, as we will demonstrate in Secs.~\ref{sec: example six semion} and \ref{sec: example 3 fermion}.
+Similarly, re-arranging the anyons in two copies of the $\mathbb{Z}_4$ toric code yields two copies of the six-semion code, as we will demonstrate in Secs.~\ref{sec: example six semion} and \ref{sec: example 3 fermion}. {\change We find all defects of these models, including both invertible and non-invertible ones.
+In particular, the invertible defects contain the familiar constructions obtained by gauging lower-dimensional SPT phases~\cite{Beigi2011QuantumDouble, YOSHIDA2017Gapped, maissam2023codimension, li2024domainwallssptsewing}.}

 Additionally, we provide the boundary gauge operators for two specific bivariate bicycle (BB) codes, $(3,3)$-BB codes and $(2,-3)$-BB codes, in Secs.~\ref{sec: example 33 BB code} and \ref{sec: example 2-3 BB code}.
 As proposed in Ref.~\cite{Bravyi2024HighThreshold}, BB codes offer high-threshold, low-overhead, fault-tolerant quantum memory.
 These two BB codes are equivalent to 8 and 10 copies of the $\mathbb{Z}_2$ toric code by Clifford circuits, which have 1,270,075,950 and 167,448,083,323,950 distinct gapped boundary constructions, respectively (as calculated in Appendix~\ref{app: counting Lagrangian}).
 Consequently, we do not present explicit boundary or defect constructions for these codes; instead, we highlight the unique properties of the anyon string operators.
 Notably, the ``shortest string operators'' for anyons in BB codes are relatively long compared to the stabilizer generator size.
 In the two examples below, the string operator lengths are 12 and 1023 times the lattice constant in the square lattice, respectively.
 Stabilizer codes with long string operators have been studied in Refs.~\cite{watanabe2023ground, Dua2019Compactifyingfracton}.